Shell4026/ShellProtector/README.ENG.md

 In this case, try increasing the refresh rate slightly, which was added in OSC 1.5.0.

 ### Avatar fallback
-A feature that allows anyone with Safety On when encryption is in place to appear as a degraded version of themselves when viewing your avatar.
+A feature that allows anyone with Safety On when encryption is in place to appear as a degraded version of themselves when viewing your avatar.</br>
+It appears as a fallback texture even when the encryption hasn't been decrypted.
 ![fallback](https://github.com/user-attachments/assets/d3ca69b0-ff08-4793-a4e4-73269bc8efd3)

 ## Troubleshooting